 computation, two outlet vector maps are produced: the one with the

 coordinates inserted by the user and the snapped one.
-If the user is
+If the snapped

-not happy with this latter, should tweak the coordinates to match with
+outlet is not acceptable, the user should tweak the coordinates to

 The main parameters are:

 - The coordinates of the vertices of the rectangle containing